pengtaoxie/pengtaoxie.github.io/index.md

 Assistant Professor, Department of Electrical and Computer Engineering

-Asistant Adjunct Professor, Division of Biomedical Informatics, Department of Medicine
+Assistant Adjunct Professor, Division of Biomedical Informatics, Department of Medicine

 Affiliated Faculty, AI Group in the Department of Computer Science and Engineering